Domenico Della-Maria

-Domenico Della Maria (born in Marseilles, 1768; died in Paris, 9 March 1800) was a mandolin virtuoso and dramatic composer of operas.
+Domenico Della Maria (1768 – 9 March 1800) was a mandolin virtuoso and dramatic composer of operas.

 Early years

+Domenico Della Maria was born in Marseille in 1768.
 He was the son of Italian parents.
 His father Domenico was a roving mandolin player, who with his wife and friends formed an itinerant company of musicians—mandolinists, guitarists, and vocalists.
-During their wanderings they visited Marseilles, where their playing and singing attracted more than ordinary attention.
+During their wanderings they visited Marseille, where their playing and singing attracted more than ordinary attention.
 This success induced Della Maria and his wife to settle in this city, where they first commenced to teach their instruments, Domenico was born.
 He was taught the mandolin while a child, and a few years later he received instruction on the violoncello.
 He appeared publicly as an infant prodigy upon both instruments.
 When he was eighteen years of age Della Maria wrote his first opera, it being performed in the theatre of his native town.
-This work caused a great sensation among musicians of Marseilles, as bearing the stamp of genius.
+This work caused a great sensation among musicians of Marseille, as bearing the stamp of genius.
 After this success, Della Maria travelled through Italy as a mandolinist and violoncellist and did not continue his musical education until he came under the influence of Paisiello in Naples, some years later.
 He was engaged in Naples as violoncellist and mandolinist in the orchestra of the Royal Chapel, under the direction of Giovanni Paisiello.
 Della Maria became aware of his own lack of knowledge immediately he became associated with the concert master and studied diligently under Paisiello for a considerable period.
 This began a lifelong friendship between the two.
-Paisiello manifested more than ordinary interest in his talented pupil, the mandolin virtuoso, and had shown his appreciation of the musical value of the instrument by employing it in the score of his opera, Il barbiere di Siviglia (The Barber of Seville), which had been composed a few years previously in St. Petersburg.
+Paisiello manifested more than ordinary interest in his talented pupil, the mandolin virtuoso, and had shown his appreciation of the musical value of the instrument by employing it in the score of his opera, Il barbiere di Siviglia (The Barber of Seville), which had been composed a few years previously in Saint Petersburg.